Malindi Marine National Park & Reserve

 Fishing:

-Sardegna Island (Picnic and barbeque on Island)
+Sardegna Island (Picnic and barbecue on the island)

 Arabuko Sokoke Forest Reserve

-Just a short distance from Malindi National Park you will find the Arabuko Sokoke Forest Reserve, which contains a somewhat unique stretch of coastal forest.
+Just a short distance from Malindi National Park, you will find the Arabuko Sokoke Forest Reserve, which contains a somewhat unique stretch of coastal forest.
 Arabuko is great for hiking and bird watching, and you may come across some of the rare endemic animals that live there.

 The Gedi Ruins and the Kipepeo Butterfly Farm